Comprehensive Diagnostic Testing with Digital Mammography in East Lakeland

 Breast cancer is the second most common cancer in women in the U.S, second only to skin cancer.
-Improved screening tests and treatment techniques are saving lives.
+Improved breast cancer screening tests and treatment techniques are saving lives in Jackson & Flowood.

 The most common screening method is the mammogram.
 It uses X-rays to scan your breasts.
 The images are checked for anything irregular, and doctors also look for changes from previous tests.